Cynthia Green is a historian philosophically exploring cross-cultural and international lived experience and how culture travels.

 Non-fiction

-Currently co-authoring two books on growing up cross-culturally with expected publication in 2026 and 2027.
+Currently co-authoring two books about growing up cross-culturally with expected publication in 2026.

 Books